madpilot/amberelectric.py/README.md

     print("Exception: %s\n" % e)
 ```

-This will return an Array of Sites
+This will return an List of Sites